What makes people read content online?

 Let’s take a look at a recent issue’s cover:

-What we’re going to do is model the titles on the cover to produce our own irresistible titles.
+What we’re going to do is model the titles on the cover to produce our own irresistible titles for a potential new post.
 Popular magazine copy is usually created by professional copywriters – people who are well versed in human behavior and persuasion.

 You can see that one of the striking headlines above is “You Are Not Alone!”

-Since thousands of people subscribe to this magazine and read it passionately, let’s create some content titles based on that phrase:
+Since thousands of people subscribe to this magazine and read it passionately, let’s create some blog article titles based on that phrase:

 - You Are Not Alone: How to Finally Stop Struggling to Grow Your Email List